Job Search

 Location: Great Yarmouth

-Contract: Permanent, Term Time + 1 week
+Contract: Temp to Perm, Term Time + 1 week

 Hours: 32.5 hours per week (Monday 8.30am – 3.30pm, Tuesday 8.45am – 4.30pm, Wednesday to Friday 8.45am – 3.30pm)